leylaso/django-etherpad-lite/README.md

 First you will need to [install etherpad-lite](http://github.com/Pita/etherpad-lite/blob/master/README.md), or have the server url and apikey of an existing etherpad-lite instance.

-Lets assume if you are looking at this you already know how to install Django and start new Django projects.
-You will need to clone this repo into your Django project, and add `django_etherpad_lite` to the `INSTALLED_APPS` in your `settings.py`
+Lets assume if you are looking at this you already know how to [install Django](https://docs.djangoproject.com/en/1.3/intro/install/) and [start new Django projects](https://docs.djangoproject.com/en/1.3/intro/tutorial01/).

+You will need to clone this repo into your Django project, and add `django_etherpad_lite` to the `INSTALLED_APPS` in your `settings.py`.

 Finally you will need to add lines to your `urls.py` file.
 You can either add this line: